protegeproject/swrltab-plugin/README.md

 The plugin comes preinstalled with Protégé.
 The plugin can be updated to the latest version via the 'File -> Check for plugins...' menu item in Protégé.
-A popup listing available plugins can be used to select and update the plugin.
+A popup will appear listing updatable plugins.
 The 'Protégé->About Protégé' menu uption can be used to display the current version of the plugin.

 #### View the Plugin Tabs in Protégé